evolbioinfo/gotree/docs/commands/compare.md

   * For each missing tip in the compared tree, will print: `(Tree <id>) < TipName`,
   * For each missing tip in the reference tree, will print: `(Tree <id>) > TipName`,
   * Then print the number of common tips: `(Tree <id>) = <nb common>`,
 * `gotree compare trees`: Compares the reference tree with all the compared trees, in terms of common bi-partitions.
-Output is tab separated with:
+If `--rf` option is given, only "number of branches specific to reference tree" + "number of branches specific to compared tree" is given.
+Otherwise, the output is tab separated with the following columns:
  1. Compared tree index;
  2. Number of branches specific to the reference tree;
  3. Number of common branches between reference and compared trees;